-Logitech Unifying Receiver Not Detected Driver Software in Windows [Solved]
+Logitech Unifying Receiver Not Detected in Windows [Solved]

-2) If you cannot find these two files in this folder, please copy them from another computer whose USB receiver is working properly and then paste them onto this folder.
+2) If you can’t see them, copy them from another computer whose USB receiver is working properly and paste them onto this folder.

-3) If you don’t have another computer, please see if you can find them via this path C:\Windows\ System32.
-You might need to drag down a little bit to find them.
+3) If you don’t have another computer, see if you can find them via this path C:\Windows\ System32.

 4) Type in regedit in the search bar and then open it.

-5) Press Ctrl + F at the same time to run a search window.
-Then type in DS3.
+5) On your keyboard, press the Ctrl key and F at the same time to open a search window.
+Type DS3.

 6) Delete all the DS3 files that you can see, especially the DS3.exe file.